Eclectic Acoustic Pop

 What happens when you pair a gravel-voiced groove master with an sensitive Americana-infused soul?
 When you mix the detailed observations of a world traveler with storytelling that brings emotional landscapes to life?
-The songwriting team of Brightwell & Moran.
+The award-winning songwriting team of Brightwell & Moran.

 In 2014, Americana artist Kelly Brightwell (BMI) and Folk-rocker Woody Moran (ASCAP) wondered if writing together could be a way to meld their unique writing sensibilities into something with a broader appeal than their own individual efforts.
 They soon realized that they had an amazing synergy and could trust the songwriting process to help them create compelling songs.
 Their goal is to write catchy songs that will become part of the soundtrack of people’s everyday lives.